xiaoxl/ml22/Chapter4/intro.md

-# Ensemble method
+# Ensemble methods

-After we get some relatively simple classifiers, we might put them together to form a more complicated classifier.
-This type of method is called an ensemble method.
+After we get some relatively simple classifiers (sometimes also called *weak classifiers*), we might put them together to form a more complicated classifier.
+This type of methods is called an *ensemble method*.
+The basic way to ``ensemble'' classifiers together to through the voting machine.

-There are mainly two ways to ensemble classifiers.
+There are mainly two ways to generate many classifiers.

 - `bagging`: This is also called *bootstrap aggregating*.
 The idea is
   - First we randomly pick samples from the original dataset to form a bunch of new trainning datasets;